HEAL History

 The HEAL Model ™ offers practitioners a clinically responsible and effective method with strong theoretical support to guide and shape EFPL services within each individual’s scope of practice.
 Today, HEAL-trained Clinicians and educators can be found in over 30 US states and 6 countries.

-Leigh Shambo, MSW, LPCC
+Leigh Shambo, MSW, LMHC, HEAL Director

-Kristin Fernald, MA, HEAL Designated Instructor
+Kristin Fernald, MA, HEAL Advisor and Designated Instructor

 Kristin Fernald is a Licensed Mental Health Counselor in the San Juan Islands in Washington State.
 She has a private practice serving individuals and couples with a specialty in emotional and body-centered psychotherapy.
+A 2011 HEAL Gold-level Facilitator Training graduate, Kristin offers EFPL services as part of her psychotherapy practice on Lopez Island.
+As a Designated HEAL Instructor, Kristin is available to facilitate HEAL workshops and trainings in the US and internationally.

 Sandy Matts, HEAL Designated Instructor